KaazDW/KaazDW/README.md

 ## **:computer: I'm an IT student, interested in Creative Web Development**

-Currently studying at the Claude Bernard Lyon1 University, I'm currently intern in PHP web development at N2MSolution-Ambérieu-en-Bugey.
+Currently studying at the Claude Bernard Lyon1 University for a 3rd year of CS studies.